brettcannon/github-bot-tutorial/why-github-bots.rst

 What are GitHub bots?
 ---------------------

-Applications that runs automation on GitHub, using GitHub WebHooks and APIs.
+Applications that perform automation on GitHub, using GitHub WebHooks and APIs.

 What can bots do?
 -----------------

-Many things: it can automatically respond to users, apply labels, close issues, create new issues, and even merge pull requests.
-Use the extensive GitHub APIs and automate your workflow!
+Many things: they can automatically respond to users, apply labels, close issues, create new issues, and even merge pull requests.
+Use the extensive `GitHub APIs <https://developer.github.com/>`__ and automate your workflow!

 Why use bots?
 -------------